 Tyler: Brice from Temptation: Confessions of Marriage Counselor

 Damn you, Tyler Perry.
 You made me care about one of your characters.
 I mean it was technically due to the process of elimination in that none of the other characters were actually likable…but damn you nonetheless.

-Brice is the neglectful husband of the titular marriage counselor who is (SPOILERS) tempted into an extramarital affair…you consider forgetting your wife’s birthday two years in a row (due to being tired from work) and not sticking up to a gang hitting on your wife (and instead simply ushering your loudmouth wife away from the situation, you know, like a pussy) neglectful.
+Brice is the neglectful husband of the titular marriage counselor who is (SPOILERS) tempted into an extramarital affair…you consider forgetting your wife’s birthday two years in a row (due to being tired from work) and not sticking up to a gang hitting on your wife (and instead simply ushering your loudmouth wife away from the situation) neglectful.

 The reason he is here is simply because he managed to do the unthinkable and make me quasi-care about a character in a Tyler Perry film by the simple fact of not being awful or annoying….looking at you, Kim Kardashian.

 Also, due to his heroism, I can now run down the streets screaming, “JUDITH!!!!
 JUDITH!!!!” and at least one other person will find it hilarious.